USCqserver/HOQSTTutorials.jl/markdown/redfield/02-redfield_multi_axis_noise.md

-We can see that the echo pulse slightly reduced the envelope's decay rate for the case where $Z$ coupling is present.
+We can see that the echo pulse slightly reduced the envelope's decay rates for the case where $Z$ coupling is present.